 Annabelle is busily designing her own worksheets to add to each of the packs too.
 ‘I am going to make my own table top experiment sheets for the children to do as well, and include everything they need to do them,’ she told us.
 ‘Everything will be there for them to share and enjoy.
 The idea is the main STEAM pack will be used again and again, the consumables can be used or given as rewards for bravery for the children having procedures.’

 At Mars Diary HQ, we feel honoured to have our diaries included in Annabelle’s STEAM Packs, and are inspired by how she is using her passion for space to help bring more happiness into hospitals.

 ‘We hope the packs help the children and their parents have a better time during their hospital stay.
 It might even light the spark that heads some of them towards a STEAM career,’ Annabelle said.
 We’re sure it will, Annabelle.
 We can’t think of a better Junior Science Ambassador than you!

-To donate to Annabelle’s STEAM packs, get in touch with her via @pack_steam on Twitter, or contact Mars Diary HQ on firstname.lastname@example.org and we’ll forward your email on to Amanda.
+To donate to Annabelle’s STEAM packs, get in touch with her via @pack_steam on Twitter, or contact Mars Diary HQ on email@example.com and we’ll forward your email on to Amanda.
 You don’t have to be a STEM organisation to help.
-Donations of art and craft supplies — even stationary like pencils, erasers and coloured paper — would be very much appreciated!
+Donations of art and craft supplies — even stationery like pencils, erasers and coloured paper — would be very much appreciated!